Fire & Emergency Medical Services

 The current fire services contract is projected to exceed the city’s property tax collection revenues by 2021.
 This means emergency service levels would have to be reduced for the city to maintain a balanced budget.

 Quality emergency services are essential to the health and well-being of our growing community.
 In fact, community members identified public safety as a key focus area in a recent community visioning process.
-Voters may be asked to consider annexing into Fire District 3 during an election next year to maintain the quality and level of emergency services our community requires.
+Voters will be asked to consider annexing into Fire District 3 during the February 11, 2011 Special Election to maintain the quality and level of emergency services our community requires.

 Under annexation, city property owners would pay the same fire levy rate that fire district property owners pay.
 (Projected to be $1.30/$1,000 in 2021.)
 To help offset the cost, the city will reduce its utility (water, sewer, stormwater drainage) tax from the current rate of 22% to 12% - a 46% decrease in the utility tax residents pay.
 City residents also would be able to vote on fire district matters such as commissioners, levies, and bonds, which they currently can’t do.